-Past and current sponsors of the research activities in the institute include federal agencies such as the National Science Foundation (NSF), Army Research Office, Office of Naval Research, Army CERDEC, SPAWAR, as well as a large number of corporate sponsors, such as Raytheon, Agilent Technologies, BAE, L-3 Communications, Motorola, L3 Technologies, Orbital ATK, and Hawaiian Electric Company (HECO).
+Past and current sponsors of the research activities in the institute include federal agencies such as the National Science Foundation (NSF), Army Research Office, Office of Naval Research, Army CERDEC, SPAWAR, as well as a large number of corporate sponsors, such as Raytheon, Agilent Technologies, BAE, L-3 Communications, Motorola, L3 Technologies, Orbital ATK, and Hawaiian Electric Company.

-National and International Collaboration: The institute is a member of the NSF Industry-University Cooperative Research Center (IUCRC), and has international partnership agreements with The State Key Lab on Microwave & Digital Communications, Tsinghua University, China; The Centre National De La Recherche Scientifique, University of NiceSophia Antipolis, France; Communication Research Center, Yuan Ze University, Taiwan; and Department of Signal Theory and Communications, Universitat Politecnica de Catalunya, Barcelona, Spain.
+National and International Collaboration: The institute is a member of the NSF Industry-University Cooperative Research Center (IUCRC), and has international partnership agreements with The State Key Lab on Microwave & Digital Communications, Tsinghua University, China; The Centre National De La Recherche Scientifique, University of Nice-Sophia Antipolis, France; Communication Research Center, Yuan Ze University, Taiwan; and Department of Signal Theory and Communications, Universitat Politecnica de Catalunya, Barcelona, Spain.

-Research Areas: Research areas include advanced multifunction and ultra wideband antenna designs, propagation modeling and characterization of wireless communication channels, digital signal processing (DSP) for smart antennas, ground penetrating radar technologies for UXO and IED detection and classification, microwave methods for biomedical applications (In collaboration with JABSOM), the development of radio frequency tunable devices for reconfigurable antennas cognitive radio, solar energy harvesting applications, reinforcement learning and optimization with applications in renewable energy and smart grids.
-Recent research projects include a microwave stethoscope for vital signs monitoring and measuring changes in lung water content, the development of antennas for directional networks, use of genetic programming for the design of ultra-wideband metamaterials, the development of textile antennas for medical and military applications, optimization of Hawai‘i electric power grids using reinforcement learning, and development and application of genetic programming in electromagnetlcs.
+Research Areas: Research areas include advanced multifunction and ultra wideband antenna designs, propagation modeling and characterization of wireless communication channels, digital signal processing (DSP) for smart antennas, ground penetrating radar technologies for UXO and IED detection and classification, microwave methods for biomedical applications (in collaboration with JABSOM), the development of radio frequency tunable devices for reconfigurable antennas cognitive radio, solar energy harvesting applications, reinforcement learning and optimization with applications in renewable energy and smart grids.
+Recent research projects include a microwave stethoscope for monitoring patient vital signs and measuring changes in lung water content, the development of antennas for directional networks, use of genetic programming for the design of ultra-wideband metamaterials, the development of textile antennas for medical and military applications, optimization of Hawai‘i electric power grids using reinforcement learning, and development and application of genetic programming in electromagnetics.

 STEM Outreach: HAWTI has received significant grants from the State of Hawai‘i, National Science Foundation, and corporate sponsors to launch its STEM outreach program for middle schools in Hawai‘i (Research Experience for Teachers, RET).

-Laboratory Facilities: HWATI has developed four state-of-the-art laboratories to support the ongoing research activities.
+Laboratory Facilities: HAWTI has developed four state-of-the-art laboratories to support the ongoing research activities.
 This includes an indoor antenna range, a wireless communications testbed, microwave measurements and network analysis lab, and the RF devices fabrication and probe station for characterization lab.